Diazepam: Adverse effects

 Diazepam may impair the ability to drive vehicles or operate machinery.
-The impairment is worsened by consumption of alcohol, because both act as central nervous system depressants.
+The impairment is worsened by the consumption of alcohol because both act as central nervous system depressants.

-During the course of therapy, tolerance to the sedative effects usually develops, but not to the anxiolytic and myorelaxant effects.
+During therapy, tolerance to the sedative effects usually develops, but not to the anxiolytic and myorelaxant effects.

 Patients with severe attacks of apnea during sleep may experience respiratory depression (hypoventilation), leading to respiratory arrest and death.